rogiervandergeer/pydargs/README.md

 Note that:
 - Only _defaults_ can be overridden.
 Any dataclass fields without a default must always be provided on the command line.
-- Any extra keys present inside the file but not matching any field in the dataclass will be ignored, and if any are present a warning will be raised.
+- Any extra keys present inside the file but not matching a field in the dataclass will be ignored, and if any are present a warning will be raised.
-- In order to load defaults from a YAML-formatted file, PyYAML has to be installed.
+- In order to load defaults from a YAML-formatted file, [PyYAML](https://pyyaml.org/wiki/PyYAMLDocumentation) has to be installed.
 To install it with pydargs, run `pip install pydargs[pyyaml]`.
 - The parsed dataclass may not have a field named `config_file`.
 - The defaults provided in the file will not be type-casted by pydargs, and hence only JSON-native types are supported.